-The Toronto Arrows re-signed Mitch Richardson for the 2020 Major League Rugby season.
-He is 23-years-old, 6’2″ and 205 lbs.
-Mitch played in two matches with the Arrows in 2019.
+The Toronto Arrows re-signed Mitch Richardson for the 2021 Major League Rugby season.
+The 24-years-old center is 6’2″ and 215 lbs.
+Mitch played in two matches with the Arrows in 2019 and four of the five matches in 2020 where he made six carries for 50 meters.

 Mitch played both representative soccer and hockey.
 He was offered a contract with the Junior B Ancaster Avalanche in hockey, but after a successful tryout for the Canada Under-20s, he turned to rugby.